Ralfnl12/discordactivity/README.md

-# AQdiscordactivity
+# discord activity

-Voeg ergens toe in je recources folder zorg dat de folder waarin hij zit gestart word of start hem handmatig met "ensure AQdiscordactivity"
+Add to the recources folder and start it by adding "ensure discordactivityCFX"